Modulating Low-Power Threshold Optical Bistability by Electrically Reconfigurable Free-Electron Kerr Nonlinearity: Electrically Reconfigurable Free-electron Kerr nonlinearity

 Here, the electromagnetic fields are connected to $\mathbf{A}_j$ by $\mathbf{E}_j= -\partial \mathbf{A}_j/\partial t$ and $\mu_0 \mathbf{H}_j=\nabla \times \mathbf{A}_j$.
 The Kerr nonlinearity from the dielectric can be considered with a polarization $\mathbf{P}^{\mathrm{NL}}_{\mathrm{d}}=3\varepsilon_0\chi^{(3)}|{\bf E}|^2{\bf E}$ with the susceptibility $\chi^{(3)}=1.6\times 10^{-18}$ m$^2/$V$^2$ \cite{boyd2008nonlinear}.

 After solving the system of equations given by Eqs. \eqref{eq:poisson}-\eqref{eq:waveequationtd} based on the nanopatch of Fig. \ref{fig:linearmodulation}a, here we compare the contributions of Kerr nonlinearity from the direct and cascaded process.
 As shown in Fig. \ref{fig:dirvscas}a, the input wavelength is red-detuned compared with the LBP resonance, i.e., $\lambda_0=2.23$ $\mu$m, the LBP mode $\lambda=2.2 \,\mu$m, detuning $\Delta\lambda=\lambda_0-\lambda=30$ nm.
 The Kerr effect through a direct third-order process ($\mathbf{S} ^{(3)}_{\omega _1}$) will form bistability with a intensity threshold of 5 mW/$\mu \rm m^2$.
-In contrast, the cascaded process, which includes difference-frequency contributions arising from the second-order nonlinearity ($\mathbf{S} ^{(2)}_{\omega _1}$), results in a significantly lower threshold of approximately 1.5 mW/$\mu \rm m^2$ for blue-detuned excitation ($\Delta\lambda=-50$ nm), accompanied by a wider hysteresis (Fig.\ref{fig:dirvscas}b, cyan curve).
+In contrast, the cascaded process, which includes difference-frequency contributions arising from the second-order nonlinearity ($\mathbf{S} ^{(2)}_{\omega _1}$), results in a significantly lower threshold of approximately 1.5 mW/$\mu \rm m^2$ for blue-detuned excitation ($\Delta\lambda=-50$ nm), accompanied by a wider hysteresis (Fig. \ref{fig:dirvscas}b, cyan curve).
 Two hysteresis loops are observed in the reflectance (Fig. \ref{fig:dirvscas}b) due to the existence of two resonances, i.e., LBP and LSP on the lower-energy side of the input $\lambda_0$.
-Interestingly, these results suggest that the direct process is a Kerr effect with positive effective susceptibility that will redshift the resonance ($n_{2\rm Kerr}>0$, $n_{2\rm Kerr}$ is nonlinear refractive index) while the cascaded process can be a ``negative" that reshapes the resonance to the blue side ($n_{2\rm Kerr}<0$).
+Interestingly, these results suggest that the direct process is a Kerr effect with positive effective susceptibility that will redshift the resonance ($n_{2\rm Kerr}>0$, $n_{2\rm Kerr}$ is nonlinear refractive index) while the cascaded process can be a ``negative" that reshapes the resonance to the blue side ($n_{2\rm Kerr}<0$). {Such a negative $n_{2\rm Kerr}$ has also been observed in graphene FE nonlinear systems \cite{jelver2024nonlinear}.}